-- We looked at three clinical audits completed in the last year; all of these audits demonstrated how the practice had made improvements, adjusted procedures and monitored outcomes. - The practice participated in applicable local audits, national benchmarking, accreditation, peer review and research. - Findings were used by the practice to improve services.
-For example, recent action taken as a result included a medicine audit (Nitrazepam) which resulted in the reduction of patients using this medicine and for those still prescribed their doses had been lowered.
+- There had been four clinical audits completed in the last two years, where the improvements made were implemented and monitored. - The practice participated in applicable local audits, national benchmarking, accreditation, peer review and research. - Findings were used by the practice to improve services.
+For example, recent action taken as a result included ensuring assessments and prescribing for patients with chronic obstructive airways disease and asthma is appropriate.
+The practices were also running monthly searches of all patients to ensure this was adhered to.